FIWARE-Ops/FIWARE-Legal/FIWARELabTermsAndConditions.md

 **Terms and Conditions** refer to the FIWARE Lab Terms and Conditions.

-**You / Your** refers, as applicable, to you or the entity you represent.
+**You / Your** refers, as applicable, to you or the entity/organisation you represent.

 **We / Us / Our** refers where applicable to the FIWARE Foundation e.V. together with the parties providing resources for the various FIWARE Lab nodes and listed in the FIWARE Lab infographic page at http://infographic.lab.fiware.org/.